akshay9067/RankWise/README.md

 colleges based on their rank, caste category, and gender.

 ## Features
-- 942 college-branch combinations from the 2025 First Phase last rank statement
+- 942 college-branch combinations from the 2025 last rank statements.
 - Filter by district, branch, and college type
 - Sortable results table (click column headers)
 - Safe / Borderline / Tight chance badges